ysoh286/honours-project-2017/detailed-notes.md

  - a Mozilla Firefox extension that allows you to customise a web page using JS via a user script.
  - [Add-on to Firefox](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)

 - ADVANTAGES: You can throw things on a page, and remove things on the page without having to rerender/refresh the page...

 - DISADVANTAGES: Currently under development, several limitations listed [here](https://www.stat.auckland.ac.nz/~paul/Reports/DOM/Intro/DOM-Intro.html)
   - Installation might not be as straightforward (for standalone HTML, might be fine but for when you want to send things back and forth from R  <-> browser - requires greasemonkey + FireFox)
+  - You can only run 1 page at a time.

 - COMPARISON to Shiny:
   - Shiny has the advantage of being 'simplistic' to the user without introducing the web technologies behind it (you can actually get a little further with basic knowledge of CSS/HTML/JS), whereas DOM has got the advantage of being more flexible, but requires knowledge in these web technologies.
   - Shiny can get complex in terms of dealing with its 'reactive' nature that appears to do 'magic'.
 Sometimes this is unwarranted for (especially when it just throws a bunch of errors at you and you have no idea why it runs fine in R, but not in Shiny...).
 Sometimes you don't want it to be reactive (like the trendline challenge).
   - If you hate the bootstrap look: you can customise how things look in DOM.
   - htmlPage(): Looking a little similar (externally) to what Shiny's doing with rendering UI in its UI component...

+  *Questions:
+  - Can you link external CSS/JS files in without having to set attributes for each element?
+  - Are the only things you can return in the RDom.Rcall() function things related to elt/css from the browser?*

 ```
 Shiny notation for a paragraph: